ADMINISTRATION:

 public when he starred in the role of Anthony

-had some success as a child actor, appearing in the Children's
+success as a child actor, appearing in the Children's BBC series

 He has in

-the role of Anthony, at which time he immediately gave up his
+role of Anthony, at which time he immediately gave up his studies

-relative newcomer, Ralf has continued in another major hit comedy
+newcomer, Ralf has continued in another major hit comedy role,

-role, as Jonny in "Two Pints of Lager and a Packet of
+as Jonny in "Two Pints of Lager and a Packet of Crisps".

-Crisps".
-He has also worked as a presenter in film
+He has also worked as a presenter in film and theatre.
+In the

 film "24 Hour Party People", based on Manchester's